 Publicity expert Joan Stewart says artists should be using location-based, high-traffic sites that accept calendar listings, press releases, articles and photos.
 Add to the mix much smaller niche sites that help you target people who are passionate about things like pet paintings, beaded purses, clothing art and metal sculptures.

+Without execution, you just have a bunch of good ideas.
+The trick is taking those ideas and turning them into real commitments–commitments you know will boost your visibility and reputation, which will get you closer to your goals.
 Start by taking the list you came up with last week.
 Go through each item and set a deadline for completion of that task.
 You might even need to break it down into smaller baby steps and attach deadlines to each baby step.